Recitation 6 — for each

 Reading: 5.3

-Overview: To define our own list processing functions, we need a way to do computations for each element in the list.
-There are multiple ways to do that, but today we will show iteration with for each()
+To define our own list processing functions, we need a way to do computations for each element in the list.
+We'll use iteration with for each()

 .